Pride Pass – 2017

 SoulCycle is a full-body, indoor cycling cardio party, located throughout the U.S and Canada.
 With inspirational instructors, candlelight, epic spaces, and rocking music, riders can let loose, clear their heads and empower themselves with strength that lasts beyond the studio walls.
 Forty-five minutes is all it takes to transform the way you look and feel.
 Get ready for fat-burning cardio, a full-body workout (we’ve added hand weights and core work!), and choreography to work your core.

-Pride Pass holders receive a complimentary one-time pass, good at any Northern California SoulCycle location.
+Pride Pass holders receive two complimentary one-time passes, good at any Northern California SoulCycle location.

 Plus 2 for 1 Mariposas, a specialty Pride month cocktail.